Broken Pipes and Water Damage

-Freezing temperatures are a common cause of broken pipes, as frozen water increases pressure within the pipe.
-As the water within the pipes freezes, the water solidifies into ice and expands, potentially bursting the pipe which can no longer contain the volume.
+Freezing temperatures commonly cause broken pipes, as frozen water increases pressure within the pipe.
+As the water within the pipes freezes, the water solidifies into ice and expands, potentially bursting the pipe, which can no longer contain the volume.

 Improperly insulated pipes are at a high risk of bursting when temperatures fall below zero.
 Pipes in colder climates need to be adequately protected to withstand winter temperatures.
 Even in warmer climates, many homes are at risk due to their lack of adequate cold temperature insulation, especially during an unseasonably cold year when water freezes unexpectedly.